How do you handle purchase order numbers in subscription-based models?

 Placing an order establishes a relationship at the recurring purchase order level on the procurement system's side and the agreement on the marketplace platform's side.
 This simplifies the reconciliation process when invoices are received because each invoice has links to the agreement, recurring purchase order, and subscriptions.

-You can provide your recurring purchase order number in the Additional ID field when placing your order.
-This number will be used for reference in all consolidated invoices in the scope of each agreement in the platform.
+To provide a purchase order when placing your order, enter the number in the Additional ID field.
+This number will be referenced in all consolidated invoices in the scope of each agreement within the platform.